TechRetreat/learnathon/mobile/ios/7-DetailView.md

 ### Make the detail view controller
 We're going to make a quick view controller that will allow us to display information about the cache, such as its name, description and location.
 It will also allow us to "find" a cache.

-Let's create anothe file called "CacheDetailViewController.swift", which as you may have guessed by the name inherits from `UIViewController`.
+Let's create another file called "CacheDetailViewController.swift", which as you may have guessed by the name inherits from `UIViewController`.

 Let's start off with defining the properties of this view controller.
 What we want this view controller to do is to display the details of a cache object, and also allow ability to find the cache.
 So we're going to need:
 - A cache object (of type `cache`)